 Mobile App Security in the US: CloudIBN's Expert VAPT Services

-Protect your mobile apps with CloudIBN’s expert VAPT services in the US, ensuring top-tier security against threats.MAIMI, FL, UNITED STATES, June 27, 2025 /EINPresswire.com/ -- In today’s hyperconnected world, mobile applications are vital tools for business growth, customer engagement, and operational efficiency.
+CloudIBN’s expert VAPT services secure mobile apps in the US, protecting against vulnerabilities and ensuring data safety.MAIMI, FL, UNITED STATES, June 27, 2025 /EINPresswire.com/ -- In today’s hyperconnected world, mobile applications are vital tools for business growth, customer engagement, and operational efficiency.
 However, their ubiquity also makes them prime targets for cyberattacks.
 CloudIBN, a leader in managed cybersecurity services, announces the launch of its specialized Mobile Application Vulnerability Assessment and Penetration Testing (VA&PT) Services tailored specifically for the US market.

 With increasing mobile app adoption across industries, ensuring the security of these apps is critical.
 CloudIBN’s VAPT Services empower businesses to identify, assess, and remediate vulnerabilities before attackers exploit them, safeguarding sensitive data, preserving brand reputation, and maintaining regulatory compliance.